Principal Danny Garcia, Kohala Elementary School

 “I’ll preach it until the day I die.
 If you are going to teach anything to improve school culture and student behavior, teach them the (Get Sensational Attention program) Home Breath.

 The Wellness Through Movement program works!
 This program has improved behavior and learning on our campus.”

 Kohala Elementary School was a Wellness Through Movement pilot school for over ten years.
 Classes for students, teachers, and community members developed a stronger sense of self that has sustained for years.
 The results?
 Higher academic achievement, stronger social and emotional wellbeing, and peaceful school environment.

 “We incorporated the mindfulness program ( Get Sensational Attention) into our daily culture here at Kohala Elementary School (KES), calling them “Pono (Home) Breath” and “Pono Space” respectively.
 Our primary focus here at KES is to develop young children into young adults with a strong sense of self – physically, mentally, and emotionally.
 Through the training, both in movement and mindfulness, with the WTM program, we have seen individual students achieve success in overcoming anxiety and other behavior issues and improve in listening and communication.
 In addition, there has been a school-wide decrease in poor behaviors and referrals.

-Our teachers use the “PONO Breath” with the students daily and our school counselor has incorporated the “Sensational Attention” video into her curriculum.
-As the school leader, I personally believe in the WTM methodology and it’s importance in primary education.
-I say, teach the body first than the mind will follow…we are spiritual creatures having a physical experience.
+Our teachers use the “PONO Breath” with the students daily, and our school counselor has incorporated the “Sensational Attention” video into her curriculum.
+As the school leader, I personally believe in the WTM methodology and its importance in primary education.
+I say, teach the body first then the mind will follow…we are spiritual creatures having a physical experience.”

 Mahalo Nui Loa,